 Let me start out by saying that I’ve pretty much always wanted a pin-select pulley machine in my garage gym; a station for doing tricep pushdowns, weighted crunches, and face-pulls.
-Actually, truth be told, what I really wanted was a full cable crossover, but there’s just no way I could fit that in my garage, so a single-stack unit would have to do.
+Actually truth be told what I really wanted was a full cable crossover, but there’s just no way I could fit that in my garage, so a single-stack unit would have to do.

 Anyway, about a year ago I priced a number of these units out, but the asking prices for the equipment along with the freight was just a bit more (a lot more) than I was willing to spend for what basically amounts to an accessory.
 Couple the high price with the amount of floor space required for a commercial station like that and I just let go of that dream.

 Now it’s no secret that a lot of these cable movements can be replicated to a certain degree with resistance bands.
 Matter of fact, prior to picking up this pulley system, I was doing just that.
-Resistance bands are fine and all, and they can be used effectively for many movements, but they are not always ideal.
-The nature of how bands work means that there is always going to be a varying amount of resistance; they start out “light” and become “heavy” as they stretch.
+Bands are fine and all, and they can be used effectively for many movements, but they are not always ideal.
+The nature of how bands work means that there is always going to be a varying amount of resistance; they start out “light” and become “heavy” as stretched.
 That can be used to your benefit to mix things up, but not if it’s the only way that you can ever perform a given movement.
 The consistent resistance that you get from a weighted cable is just hands-down a better feeling in my opinion.

 Another thing about using resistance bands for so many different accessory movements is that in order to have a nice variety of thicknesses and lengths so that resistance can be gradually added over time, you need a fairly hefty collection of bands.
-My personal collection of resistance bands has cost more than twice what the pulley cost, yet the pulley is far better in many ways.
+My own collection of resistance bands has cost more than twice what the pulley cost, yet the pulley is far better in many ways.

 Any Negatives for the Spud Pulley?